 Description of the 2019 objective Weight 2019 indicator 1.
 Efficient use of operating costs (OPEX) without exceeding the budget.
 15% Difference between actual operating costs (OPEX) and the annual budget approved by the management board ≤0.
-2. Execution of the annual investment (CAPEX) plan (50% weight, cost savings on project implementation not evaluated), and implementation of projects monitored by the SPMC according to plan (50% weight). ght, cost savings on project implementation not lusted), and implementation of projects monitored by 15% SPMC within the limits of the annual CAPEX budget 3.
-Implementation of the Gas Interconnection Poland- Lithuania (GIPL) project.
+2. Execution of the annual investment (CAPEX) plan (50% weight, cost savings on project implementation not evaluated), and implementation of projects monitored by the SPMC according to plan (50% weight).
+15% Implementation of the investment plan and the projects monitored by the SPMC within the limits of the annual CAPEX budget approved by the management board.
+3. Implementation of the Gas Interconnection Poland- Lithuania (GIPL) project.
 25% Contracts signed for GIPL construction work and pipe procurement (80% weight).
 Study on the commercial potential of the GIPL and increased infrastructure value prepared together with GAZ-SYSTEM (20% weight).
 4. Introduction of digitisation.
 15% Deployment of the TVIS and PIMS systems and integrations with existing systems.
 The systems are running; the Company's asset and pipeline management is conducted through these systems.
 5. Introduce a guarantee of origin system for gas produced from RES.
 10% Establishment of a register of guarantees of origin data for gas produced from RES that enters the gas transmission/distribution systems and administration of the issuance of guarantees of origin.
-This measure will be implemented once the amendments to the law on RES have been adopted and the relevant obligations are established in secondary legislation.
+This This measure will be implemented once the amendments to the law on RES have been adopted and the relevant obligations are established in secondary legislation.
 6. Increasing the scale and efficiency of procurement maturity.
 20% Implement the procurement improvement plan.
 Sum of weights: 100% €